Sovichea/khmer_segmenter/README.md

 <https://huggingface.co/datasets/seanghay/khmer-dictionary-44k>

-Seanghay Hay confirmed that the dataset may be redistributed for noncommercial use with attribution.
+The dataset may be redistributed for noncommercial use with attribution.
 The bundled normalized dictionary, frequencies, lexical POS candidates, and hyphenation pairs retain that credit and restriction.
 See [the linguistic data notice](DATA_LICENSE.md).